marcprux/Translatrix/README.md

 # Translatrix

-Translatrix is tool to help translate Localizable.xcstrings files using a local LLM
+Translatrix is tool to help translate `Localizable.xcstrings` files using a local LLM running under Ollama.
+It assists in creating and mantaining translation strings catalogs and keeping them up-to-date as an app evolves.

+It pairs well with [Skip](https://skip.tools) to help create universal iOS and Android apps to reach all devices and languages.

 ![Screenshot of Xcode with translation](screenshot.png?raw=true "Translatrix Localizable.xcstrings")